Motor racing-Hamilton fears British GP crowd move is premature

-LONDON (Reuters) -Seven times world champion Lewis Hamilton said on Thursday Formula One could be moving too fast with the decision to allow a capacity crowd at his home British Grand Prix next month.
+LONDON (Reuters) -Seven-times world champion Lewis Hamilton said on Thursday Formula One could be moving too fast with the decision to allow a 140,000-capacity crowd at his home British Grand Prix next month.

-The sport announced earlier that hundreds of thousands of fans could attend the July 16-18 grand prix at Silverstone, with some 140,000 on race Sunday.
+The sport announced that hundreds of thousands of fans could attend the July 16-18 grand prix at Silverstone in a significant easing of COVID-19 restrictions.

-That would be the biggest crowd at a sporting event since the COVID-19 pandemic triggered a national lockdown in March last year.
+That would be the biggest crowd at a British sporting event since the pandemic triggered a national lockdown in March last year.

 The last pre-pandemic race held at the circuit with spectators in 2019 saw a three-day attendance of 351,000 and 141,000 on Sunday.
 The circuit hosted two races last year, both without a crowd.